Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings: Introduction

-Besides the RGE approach in QFT, deeper understanding of the confinement of quarks in the Standard Model (QCD sector) (see \cite{Kogut:2004su} and references there-in) was proposed by Kugo and Ojima first proposed a confinement condition from the BRST invariance based on charge annihilation and then later on extended to color confinement by others \cite{Kugo:1977zq,Kugo:1979gm,Nishijima:1993fq,Nishijima:1995ie,Chaichian:2000sf,Chaichian:2005vt,Nishijima:2007ry,Seiberg:1994aj,Seiberg:1994rs,Chaichian:1999is},\footnote{Studies by Gribov \cite{Gribov:1977wm} and Zwanziger \cite{Zwanziger:1989mf} suggested confinement in QCD with the gluon propagator running to zero as momenta go to zero and an enhanced ghost propagator running to infinity more rapidly than the free case in the same limit of momenta.
+Besides the RGE approach in QFT, deeper understanding of the confinement of quarks in the Standard Model (QCD sector) (see \cite{Kogut:2004su} and references there-in) was proposed by Kugo and Ojima that firstly proposed a confinement condition based on the BRST invariance and charge annihilation and then, later on, extended to color confinement by other authors \cite{Kugo:1977zq,Kugo:1979gm,Nishijima:1993fq,Nishijima:1995ie,Chaichian:2000sf,Chaichian:2005vt,Nishijima:2007ry,Seiberg:1994aj,Seiberg:1994rs,Chaichian:1999is}.\footnote{Studies by Gribov \cite{Gribov:1977wm} and Zwanziger \cite{Zwanziger:1989mf} suggested confinement in QCD with the gluon propagator running to zero as momenta go to zero and an enhanced ghost propagator running to infinity more rapidly than the free case in the same limit of momenta.
 This scenario was not confirmed by studies of the gluon and ghost propagators on the lattice \cite{Bogolubsky:2007ud,Cucchieri:2007md,Oliveira:2007px}.
 Indeed, the existence of a mass gap was proven unequivocally in lattice computations for the spectrum of Yang-Mills theory without fermions \cite{Lucini:2004my,Chen:2005mg}.
-These results found theoretical basis in Refs. \cite{Cornwall:1981zr,Cornwall:2010bk,Dudal:2008sp,Frasca:2007uz,Frasca:2009yp,Frasca:2015yva} in terms of a closed form formula for the gluon propagator (see Ref. \cite{Deur:2016tte} for a review).} Confinement, in its simplest form, can be understood as the combined effect of a potential obtained from the Wilson loop of a Yang--Mills theory without fermions and the running coupling yielding a linearly increasing potential, in agreement with lattice data \cite{Deur:2016bwq}.
+These results have found theoretical basis in Refs. \cite{Cornwall:1981zr,Cornwall:2010bk,Dudal:2008sp,Frasca:2007uz,Frasca:2009yp,Frasca:2015yva} in terms of a closed form formula for the gluon propagator (see Ref. \cite{Deur:2016tte} for a review).} Confinement, in its simplest form, can be understood as the combined effect of a potential obtained from the Wilson loop of a Yang--Mills theory without fermions and the running coupling yielding a linearly increasing potential, in agreement with lattice data \cite{Deur:2016bwq}.